Mostamohamed/ITI/python/OOP_Project/readme.md

 ## 🧪 Testing

-The `main.py` or your test file includes scenarios like:
+The `main.py` includes scenarios like:
 - Hiring employees
 - Driving cars to work
 - Checking if employees are late